Jhoules/mtgacodescrawler/README.md

 # mtgacodescrawler
-Simple crawler to use on reddit during MTG pre-release times to get free Arena codes as fast as possible :).
+Simple crawler to use with reddit during MTG pre-release times to get free Arena codes as fast as possible :).
 Don't expect much though, it's really simple, but it works :).

 ## Dependencies